This is an official version.

 (c) other records and documents that are required by regulation.

-(a) person has made a false or misleading statement in the application for a licence or in documents in support of that application;
+(a) person has made a false or misleading statement in the application for a licence or in documents in support of that application; or

 (b) person applying for a licence or a licensee cannot meet or no longer meets the requirements of this Act with respect to the assurance fund, a trust fund or other requirements under this Act.

-(4) Where the minister is satisfied that a seller does not comply with this Act or is not able to carry out the obligations imposed upon the seller under this Act, he or she may order that seller to take the remedial action that is necessary to bring the licensee into compliance with this Act and for that purpose may direct that an auditor perform an audit and inspect the books, documents and other records of the seller that relate to prepaid funeral contracts.
+(4) Where the registrar is satisfied that a seller does not comply with this Act or is not able to carry out the obligations imposed upon the seller under this Act, he or she may order that seller to take the remedial action that is necessary to bring the licensee into compliance with this Act and for that purpose may direct that an auditor perform an audit and inspect the books, documents and other records of the seller that relate to prepaid funeral contracts.

 (5) The seller who is the subject of the audit and inspection shall pay the remuneration and expenses of an auditor directed under subsection (4).